-- 1. Welcomes the report of the Committee on Conferences for 2019;1 - 2.
-Approves the draft calendar of conferences and meetings of the United Nations for 2020, as submitted by the Committee on Conferences, 4 taking into account the observations of the Committee and subject to the provisions of the present resolution; - 3.
-Authorizes the Committee on Conferences to make any adjustments to the revised calendar of conferences and meetings of the United Nations for 2020 that may become necessary as a result of actions and decisions taken by the General Assembly at its seventy-fourth session; - 4.
-Recalls paragraph 40 of its resolution 71/323 of 8 September 2017 and paragraph 40 of its resolution 72/313 of 17 September 2018 on the revitalization of the work of the General Assembly;
+- 1. Welcomes the report of the Committee on Conferences for 2020; - 2.
+Approves the draft revised calendar of conferences and meetings of the United Nations for 2021, as submitted by the Committee on Conferences, 4 taking into account the observations of the Committee and subject to the provisions of the present resolution; - 3.
+Authorizes the Committee on Conferences to make any adjustments to the revised calendar of conferences and meetings of the United Nations for 2021 that may become necessary as a result of actions and decisions taken by the General Assembly at its seventy-fifth session; - 4.
+Recalls paragraph 40 of its resolution 71/323 of 8 September 2017, paragraph 40 of its resolution 72/313 of 17 September 2018 and paragraph 15 of its resolution 73/341 of 12 September 2019 on the revitalization of the work of the General Assembly;

-1 Official Records of the General Assembly, Seventy-fourth Session, Supplement No. 32 (A/74/32).
+1 Official Records of the General Assembly, Seventy-fifth Session, Supplement No. 32 (A/75/32).

-4 See Official Records of the General Assembly, Seventy-fourth Session, Supplement No. 32 (A/74/32), annex II.
+4 See Official Records of the General Assembly, Seventy-fifth Session, Supplement No. 32 (A/75/32), annex II.